s-nakaoka/choreonoid-doc/en/simulation/simulation-project.rst

 .. image:: images/simpropertyview.png

 In this example, we make a simulation with these properties configured to the default setting.
-(If, however, "Synch to actual time" is set to false, change it to "true".)
+(If, however, "Sync to actual time" is set to false, change it to "true".)

 ..
 See :doc:`simulator-items` for the detail of the property.